 The Sunbeam Alpine made history as the first ever Bond car to appear on-screen.
 Interestingly, it was actually borrowed from a Jamaican resident, as it was the sportiest car they could find on the island.
 In the books, Bond's first car was an Aston Martin DB III.

-Finished in sky blue with sleek looks, the drop-top certainly looks like an early bond car should, although there were no gadgets to speak of.
+Finished in sky blue, the drop-top certainly looks like an early bond car should, although there were no gadgets to speak of.
 The car was used during the chase scene, with Bond escaping Dr No's henchmen by slipping under a large crane in the road.
 The mighty sunbeam has an 80bhp 1.6 litre engine, which makes it one of the slower cars on the list but one that still has a firm place in the history of Bond.

 Film: From Russia with Love